r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 <!--html_preserve--><iframe src="/cranlogs-2019-11-01.html" width="100%" height="500px"></iframe><!--/html_preserve-->

-Such a network visualization might not be that useful for bigger packages, and in our workflow is limited to `pkgapi`'s capabilities (e.g. not memoised functions)... but it's at least quite pretty.
+In this interactive visualization one sees three exported functions (triangles), with only one that calls internal functions.Such a network visualization might not be that useful for bigger packages, and in our workflow is limited to `pkgapi`'s capabilities (e.g. not memoised functions)... but it's at least quite pretty.

 ### Explore internal functions across packages